Curiosity is one of the great secrets of happiness.

 Two things.
 Bare feet and toilet paper.

-Immediately after you board, take off your shoes.
-On board we don't wear shoes, for safety, for hygiene but mostly because of the wonderful feeling of freedom.
+Immediately after boarding, take off your shoes.
+We don't wear shoes on board, for safety and hygiene reasons, but mainly because of the wonderful feeling of freedom it gives us.

-Don't throw toilet paper in the toilet.
-But really don't.
-First, because everything you put in the toilet gets emptied into the sea (fish love it provided it comes from humans 😉 ).
-Secondly, boat pipes are so thin, than they are not made to flush paper.
-And in case of a blockage, at worst we have to go back to land. -
+Do not flush toilet paper down the toilet.
+Seriously, don't.
+Firstly, because everything you put in the toilet is emptied into the sea (fish love it, as long as it comes from humans 😉).
+Secondly, the pipes on the boat are so thin that they are not designed to flush paper.
+And if there is a blockage, in the worst case scenario we will have to return to land. -

-The chef with his unprecedentedly important job; filling our stomachs.
-But he not only fills our stomachs three times a day, but also our hearts, because what a feast this is.
-A varied buffet three times a day.
-Vegetarian, meat as well as fish.
-Fruit, snacks, tea, coffee, water and soft drinks are unlimited and available any time of the day.
-For environmental reasons, we ask that you bring a drinking bottle which you can fill with water on the boat.
-No alcohol will be served during the trip on the boat.
-If you have a gluten, lactose or other food allergy (other than an intolerance), please contact us.
+The chef with his incredibly important task: filling our stomachs.
+But he doesn't just fill our stomachs three times a day, he also fills our hearts, because this food is absolutely delicious.
+Three times a day, a varied buffet.
+Vegetarian, meat, and fish dishes.
+Fruit, snacks, tea, coffee, water, and soft drinks are unlimited and available at any time of the day.
+To protect the environment, we ask you to bring a water bottle that you can fill with water on the boat.
+No alcohol will be served during the boat trip.
+If you have a gluten, lactose, or other food allergy (as opposed to an intolerance), please contact us.

 -

-On board there is power, 220volt with a regular plug.
-So you can charge your equipment on the boat.
+There is power on board, 220 volts with a standard plug.
+So you can charge your devices on the boat.

 -

-Some people find it an exciting idea to be on the open sea for a week.
-Yes, we are at sea, but in a beautiful serene lagoon and sheltered from the waves.
-There is even a place where it is so shallow that you can stand.
-And to reassure you, in the distance you can see the coast with the relief of the mountains, where the sun treats us daily to a beautiful sunset.
+Some people find the idea of spending a week on the open sea exciting.
+Yes, we are at sea, but in a beautiful, serene lagoon sheltered from the waves.
+There is even a place where it is so shallow that you can stand up.
+And to reassure you, in the distance you can see the coastline with the relief of the mountains, where the sun treats us to a beautiful sunset every day.

 -

-Fortunately, the boat has more shade spots than sun spots.
-So you can sit/lay wherever you like and whatever suits your skin.
-We recommend using as little sunscreen as possible during the trip.
-Everything you put on your skin will end up in the sea.
-We will lend you a UV-resistant shirt which is mandatory to wear when snorkeling.
+Fortunately, the boat has more shaded areas than sunny ones.
+So you can sit or lie down wherever you want and whatever suits your skin type.
+We advise using as little sunscreen as possible during the trip.
+Because everything you put on your skin ends up in the sea.
+We will lend you a UV-resistant shirt, which you are required to wear while snorkeling.
 We also advise you to wear shorts/leggings.
-Sometimes you are in the water for a long time, you have no idea you are getting sunburned, but once that happens you can suffer from it for the rest of the week.
-Avoiding sunburn completely is difficult for some, but check to see if you can purchase coral-friendly sunscreen (see overview of coral-friendly sunscreen).
+Sometimes you lie in the water for a long time and have no idea that you are getting sunburned, but once that happens, you can suffer from it for the rest of the week.
+It is difficult for some people to avoid sunburn altogether, but if that is the case, see if you can purchase coral-friendly sunscreen (see overview of coral-friendly sunscreen).

 -

-No. You are not allowed to swim with dolphins in Egypt without fins, mask and snorkel.
+No. In Egypt, it is not permitted to swim with dolphins without fins, a mask, and a snorkel.

-If you just want to swim by the boat, and play in the water, of course you don't have to wear snorkeling equipment if you don't want to.
+If you just want to swim and play in the water near the boat, you don't have to wear snorkeling gear if you don't want to.

 -

-Yes you can.
-Outside there are plenty of mats or beds where you can lie down under the stars.
-It is handy to bring a sheet bag or light sleeping bag to lie down in so you are a little more sheltered from the sea breeze.
-And you won't get stung, because there are no mosquitoes at sea.
+Yes, you can.
+Outside, there are plenty of mats or beds where you can lie down under the starry sky.
+It is useful to bring a sleeping bag liner or light sleeping bag to lie in, so you are a little more sheltered from the sea breeze.
+And you won't get bitten, because there are no mosquitoes at sea.

 -

-Of course you will need swimwear, fins (flippers), goggles and a snorkel.
-A shorty (wetsuit with short sleeves and legs) is a good option, but not necessarily necessary (depends on the month you go).
-If you swim without a shorty, it is strongly recommended that you bring shorts/leggings to protect you from sunburn.
-A quick-drying towel is also a must, since you will have to dry yourself off at least 3 times a day when you come out of the sea.
-Other than that, you need very little.
-It will be hot, so a few airy garments are enough.
-After you book the trip, you will receive another itemized packing list, as some things depend on the month you are going.
+Of course, you will need swimwear, fins (flippers), diving goggles, and a snorkel.
+A shorty (wetsuit with short sleeves and legs) is a good option, but not essential (depending on the month you are going).
+If you swim without a shorty, it is strongly recommended that you bring shorts/leggings to protect yourself from sunburn.
+A quick-drying towel is also a must, as you will need to dry yourself at least three times a day when you come out of the sea.
+Other than that, you don't need much.
+It will be warm, so a few light items of clothing will suffice.
+After you have booked your trip, you will receive a detailed packing list, as some items depend on the month you are traveling.

 -

-You can fly from Amsterdam, Eindhoven, Düsseldorf, Cologne or Brussels.
-After your booking I recommend some flights, but you are totally free to book the flight you want.
-Then keep this in mind:
+You can fly from Amsterdam, Eindhoven, Düsseldorf, Cologne, or Brussels.
+After you book, I will recommend a few flights, but you are completely free to book the flight you want.
+Keep the following in mind:

-If you fly into Marsa Alam, you must land in Marsa Alam no later than 5 p.m. on the first day, and book your return flight no earlier than 3 p.m. on the last day.
+If you are flying to Marsa Alam, you must land in Marsa Alam no later than 5:00 p.m. on the first day, and book your return flight no earlier than 3:00 p.m. on the last day.

-If you fly into Hurghada, you must land in Hurghada no later than 3 p.m. on the first day, and book your return flight no earlier than 5 p.m. on the last day.
+If you are flying to Hurghada, you must land in Hurghada no later than 3:00 p.m. on the first day, and book your return flight no earlier than 5:00 p.m. on the last day.

-These times are the extreme times due to travel time to and from the port.
-If in doubt, please contact us.
-It is your own responsibility to be in Egypt on time and not book your return flight too early!
+These times are the latest times in relation to travel time to and from the port.
+If you are unsure, please contact us.
+It is your own responsibility to arrive in Egypt on time and not to book your return flight too early!

 You can often find the cheapest flights at www.skyscanner.com.